 The operation of this offset by Rio Tinto and DPaW in the Pilbara presents a valuable opportunity to gather evidence on the response of cats and native species to a major cat control program.

 In particular the research will provide:

 The health and movement of Northern Quolls within the cat control area is being assessed in the study.
 Photo: Nicolas Rakotopare.

 The research will assess quoll and cat numbers in areas subjected to broad-scale cat-baiting and in comparable (control) areas not exposed to baiting.

 The research project is being undertaken by researchers from Charles Darwin University, who are working collaboratively with Rio Tinto and DBCA researchers who are responsible for the cat baiting program and aspects of the quoll and cat monitoring studies.

 This research is being undertaken on the Yarraloola pastoral lease in the Pilbara region in WA.

 When is the research happening?

-The project commenced in mid-2016 and will run for three years.
+The project commenced in mid-2016 and will run until March 2021.
 One broad-scale baiting episode will be implemented per year.

 For more information please contact Billy Ross - email@example.com